-With the Los Angeles Marathon just around the corner, it’s a good idea to review some basic training tips that can benefit you regardless of your running experience.
+With marathon season just around the corner, it’s a good idea to review some basic training tips that can benefit you regardless of your running experience.

-If you plan to be one of the more than 24,000 participants in this year’s Los Angeles Marathon, beginning at Dodger Stadium and ending in Santa Monica, you probably started to train for the event months ago.
-Here are some useful tips to keep in mind as you get to the final stretch of training season.
+If you plan to participate in an upcoming marathon, here are some useful tips to keep in mind as you get to the final stretch of training season.

 1. Don’t overtrain